pearpages/my-blog-v1/_drafts/testing.markdown

 + Mind your dependencies
 + Sharpen your Environment Ax

+**There are no secrets with tests, but there are writing testable code!
+Properly managed dependencies!!**

 ### Why Test?

 Because writing the test is easier then running the application.